Amalda depressa

 Amalda depressa, common name the depressed ancilla, is a species of a small sea snail, a marine gastropod mollusc in the family Ancillariidae.

 Description

 The length of the shell varies between 11 mm and 26 mm.

+(Original description) The spire is shorter than in Amalda australis, and the thickened callus of the columella and spire gives greater width to the top.

 Distribution

 This marine species is endemic to and occurs off New Zealand.